ABRG-Models/morphologica/README.build.mac.md

-# Build and Install morphologica on Apple Mac
+# Build morphologica on Apple Mac

-The cmake-driven morphologica build & install process installs the header files and font files that are required to build against morphologica.
+You don't need to *build* morphologica to use the headers, but you *will* need to install the dependencies.

-The build process also compiles a set of test programs, which require Armadillo, OpenGL, Freetype, glfw and HDF5 to compile.
+The cmake-driven morphologica build process compiles a set of test and example programs which require all of the dependencies to be met.

-Programs that include morphologica headers will also need to link to some or all of those dependencies.
+Programs that ```#include``` morphologica headers will also need to link to some or all of those dependencies.
 Finally, you'll need the cmake program and a C++ compiler which can compile c++-17 code.

 ## Installation dependencies for Mac

-For some legacy code, you will need XQuartz, XCode and Mac Ports.
-Install XQuartz from http://xquartz.org/ and XCode from the App Store.
+You will need XCode from the App Store.
 If you just installed XCode, then you'll need to agree to its licence terms.
 To do this, run

 ```
 sudo xcodebuild -license